awslabs/threat-composer/docs/DEVELOPMENT.md

 This runs every package's nx `build` target in dependency order. `build` includes compilation, typecheck, eslint, unit tests (Vitest), ruff and pytest for the Python package, and e2e lint and typecheck, so a green build is also a green lint and unit-test run.
 Playwright suites run separately.
 Results are cached, so unchanged packages are skipped on the next run. `pnpm typecheck`, `pnpm test` and `pnpm lint` run the corresponding subsets on their own.

+The no-op `build` targets and the app/extension `compile` aggregators do not cache or own output directories; their artifact-producing dependencies do.
+Consumers of generated bundles use dependency-output hashes, including the Storybook copy and both browser-extension builds.
+The root test target exercises these cache boundaries in isolated Nx workspaces and runs through both `pnpm build` and `pnpm test`.

 ## Development Workflows

 ### Working with UI Components (threat-composer)